gregmsanderson/live-beats-aws-multi-region/README.md

 17:41:20.679 [info] Running LiveBeatsWeb.Endpoint with cowboy 2.9.0 at 0.0.0.0:4000 (http)
 ```

-You will see requests every few seconds to `/signin`.
+You should see requests every few seconds to `/signin`.
 That is the load balancer's health check.
 For containers to register behind it and be healthy, that needs to report back with a `200` status code:

 ```
 17:41:54.954 request_id=F2WFlghur7wnLQMAAAFy [info] Sent 200 in 1ms
 ```

-Any error message should indicate the problem.
-For example it may complain the database does not exist, or it could not connect to it.
-You can then investigate (such as whether the security group allows access).
+If not, any error message should indicate the problem.
+For example it may complain the database does not exist, or that it could not connect to it.
+You can then investigate (such as whether the security group allows access from the VPC or whether the VPC are correctly peered).

 If you see: